HeuristicSolutions/Heuristics.TestEngineerEval/README.md

 # Writing the tests

+You are welcome to write your UI tests using whatever tool you would like.

+We use Selenium, C#, and NUnit but you can use what's familiar; the point is to figure out how you think about automated testing, not to trip you up with platform-specific trick questions.

-To complete the technical assessment, write the following tests:
+Using your tool of choice, please write the following tests:

 ## TEST 1 - New user can successfully create an account